-Bunion Operation - Surgery, Special Boots, Pros & Cons, Advice + Recovery Update
+Bunion Operation - Surgery, Special Boots, Pros and Cons, Advice + Recovery Update

 The Ups and Downs of Bunions!

 What am I doing?
 I'm staring at two heel-block, black, plastic surgical shoes which are plastered to my feet with velcro because I had an operation (yes, for bunions) a few weeks ago.
 I only have 5 days (and counting!) until I can be 'normal' again, though many think I never was, until I can wear my favourite shoes once more.
 How we take things for granted!